You have a large number of characters who have been killed and you need to bring them back to life for some reason or another?

 - In Book of Ezekiel, God commands Ezekiel to resurrect a whole army of skeletons into living beings in order to reclaim Israel.

-- According to the Book of 1st Thessalonians, a mass resurrection of "the dead in Christ" shall occur.
+- Books of Thessalonians: According to the Book of 1st Thessalonians, a mass resurrection of "the dead in Christ" shall occur.
 They will then be swept up to heaven along with the believers that still live.

 - According to the Book of Revelation, God will do this on the Last Day to everyone who had ever lived, raising them from the dead just before the Judgment.